bhargavvader/knowledge-economy-diversity/README.md

 #### Organisation

-The notebooks are organised as belonging to either: **data cleaning, metadata, and statistics; embedding creation and vector aggregation; data analysis (scaling and statistics)**.
+The notebooks are organised as belonging to either:

+- **data cleaning, metadata, and statistics**
+- **embedding creation and vector aggregation**
+- **data analysis (scaling and statistics)**

 These notebooks cover all the analysis done presented in the paper, while also including more information on the data and analysis not included in the paper.

 #### Data